top of page

 c.
 Jesus.

-Jesus is known as the Messiah, or anointed one, who delivers the sinful ones from their sin.
+He was the anointed one who delivers the sinful ones from their sin.

-3. Who was king when Jesus was born?
+3. Who was the king when Jesus was born?

 a.
 Solomon.